St. Brides Major, Southerndown and

 ç Information provided by Vale Council è Scoop the Poop Campaign

 The Vale of Glamorgan Council's What's in your bin? campaign was launched in November, 2003 and by December, 2004 the council had collected 100% more material than in the same period the previous year.
 This waste awareness promotion also won a national Green Apple Environment Award that rewards and promotes best practice by local authorities, commerce and industry around the world.
 In 2005, the Visible Services Department of the Vale Council won national recycling awards: Outstanding Manager (the head of visible services); Outstanding Team (waste management development team); Best Recycling Training and Information Campaign (What's in your bin?) at the Severnside annual recycling awards.
 Over Christmas 2007 an additional 200 tonnes of waste for recycling was collected compared with the previous year.
 The kerbside collection of green waste time table was extended in 2008.
 Visit Severnside website.
 Weekly recycling of kitchen waste was piloted in some areas during 2009; this trial was extended during the year to include more villages and in 2011 was introduced to all areas.
 When the recycling service began, residents were asked to separate paper, glass and cans and these were collected every other week, alternating with the collection of cardboard and plastic.
-From week commencing Monday 19th September 2011, a co-mingling collection service for dry recyclables began.
+From week commencing Monday 19th September 2011, a co-mingling collection service for dry recyclables began which by the end of the year included clean foil, cartons and emptied aerosols.
+In 2013 the Vale of Glamorgan Council was the second best in South Wales with a 58 per cent recycling rate; neighbouring areas were not too far behind: Cardiff 52 per cent; Rhondda Cynon Taf 45 per cent; Bridgend 57 per cent.

 The Vale of Glamorgan Council operates a weekly co-mingled dry recycling service, whereby these items do not have to be put into separate bags/boxes.
 Kitchen waste is also collected during the day.
-Household refuse (ie black bags) disposal is every other week and from April to November alternates with garden waste collection.
-In our area the recycling/waste collection is a Thursday
+Household refuse (ie black bags) disposal is every other week and from February/March to November alternates with garden waste collection.
+In our area the recycling/waste collection is a Thursday A 2013 European Commission Directive ruled that recycling should be separated at the kerbside from 2015 and therefore changes might have to be made to the current arrangements.

 Scroll down or use the following Quick Search links for specific information: